ianchanning/use-cache-network-query/README.md

 This problem is perfectly explained in [apollographql/apollo-client #8669](https://github.com/apollographql/apollo-client/issues/8669), with the code for this from a [workaround comment by @puglyfe](https://github.com/apollographql/apollo-client/issues/8669#issuecomment-978012147).
 The impact of the very simple switch, turns a completely non-reactive app that shows a loading spinner on every page load, to being the reactive app you expect, that loads once and then is instantaneous.

 There's practically no code here, but it was such a jaw dropping moment for me to finally see React + Apollo cache working correctly that I wish Apollo did this by default.
-There is a reasonable explantion in the issue above why they dont, but I think its worth spreading this to get my sanity back for dealing with Apollo caching.
+There is a reasonable explantion in the issue above why they don't, but I think its worth spreading this to get my sanity back for dealing with Apollo caching.